NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 }
 ```

-When we build it with `nix-build -A hello` (accessing the attribtue `hello` with the `-A` flag), the outcome will be the same as before.
+When we build it with `nix-build -A hello` (accessing the attribute `hello` with the `-A` flag), the outcome will be the same as before.

 We also change `hello.nix` to add an additional parameter `audience` with default value `"world"`: